LLazarek/blame-evaluation-gt/writing/reviews/pldi-bot.md

 > line 90: at first I wondered: what is a case?
 Maybe say "program
 > variant" to foreshadow the idea of generating mutants etc?

 It means debugging scenario.
-We will clarify.
+We will clarify the prose.

 > line 91-ish: "Transient, "Natural", "Erasure" -- be explicit that these
 > are names that *you* are introducing